jentrialgo/flask_bench/README.md

 ## PKB integration

-In order to run this benchmark automatically, you can use [PerfKitBenchmarker](https://googlecloudplatform.github.io/PerfKitBenchmarker/).
+In order to run this benchmark easily in a cloud environment, you can use [PerfKitBenchmarker](https://googlecloudplatform.github.io/PerfKitBenchmarker/).
-Run these commands (it is recommended that you create and activate an environment first):
+Run these commands (it is recommended that you create and activate a virtual environment first):

 ```bash